Recovering the CommServe Database Using the Recovery Assistant Tool

 Before You Begin

-Note: If the Service Pack is not the same, services may not restart after the restore.
+Note: If the service pack and hotfix pack are not the same (or higher), services may not restart after the restore.

 - Make sure that you have the latest version of the DR backup (SET_XXX folder) in the destination CommServe host.